 - (a) Medical Staff Services shall transmit the complete application and all supporting materials to the chair of each department in which the applicant seeks clinical privileges.
 If an individual has applied to both WakeMed Raleigh and WakeMed Cary, the application shall be forwarded to both department chairs.
-The department chair(s) shall prepare a written report regarding whether the applicant has satisfied all of the qualifications for appointment and the clinical privileges requested on a form provided by Medical Staff Services.
-If there are concerns identified by a department chair that counsels against a recommendation for approval for an applicant applying to both medical staffs, the chair should contact the other department chair to discuss the issue so that a consistent recommendation is made to the Credentials Committee.
-Disparate recommendations will be reconciled by the Credentials Committee. - (b) The department chair(s) shall be available to the WakeMed Credentials Committee, the MEC, and the Board to answer any questions that may be raised with respect to the report and findings of that individual.
+The department chair(s) shall prepare a written report regarding whether the applicant has satisfied all of the qualifications for appointment and the clinical privileges requested on a form provided by Medical Staff Services. - (b) The department chair(s) shall be available to the WakeMed Credentials Committee, the MEC, and the Board to answer any questions that may be raised with respect to the report and findings of that individual.